pypa/packaging.python.org/source/discussions/downstream-packaging.rst

   of the *purpose* of a downstream packaging ecosystem.
 Helping to support that makes it easier for users of those systems to access upstream projects in their preferred format.

+- in many cases, reliably sharing dynamic dependencies between components is a large part of the *purpose* of a downstream packaging ecosystem.
+Helping to support that makes it easier for users of those systems to access upstream projects in their preferred format.

 - Static linking and vendoring obscures the use of external dependencies, making source auditing harder.